irenekarijadi/RF-LSTM-CEEMDAN/README.md

   <li><b>3.
 Experiments for University Classroom Building.ipynb</b> - This is the main file used to conduct the experiments for university classroom building using parameter settings specified in Setting.ipynb..</li>
   <li><b>4.
 Experiments for Office Building.ipynb</b> - This is the main file used to conduct the experiments for office building using parameter settings specified in Setting.ipynb..</li>
   <li><b>5.
 Experiments for Primary Classroom Building.ipynb</b> - This is the main file used to conduct the experiments for primary classroom building using parameter settings specified in Setting.ipynb..</li>
-  <li><b>Setting.ipynb</b> - This is a file used to set a number of parameters that are used throughout the functions in the directory
+  <li><b>Setting.ipynb</b> - This is a file used to set a number of parameters that are used throughout the functions in the directory..</li>
 </li>